The best brush for Australian Shepherds needs to be suited for their thick, double coat.

 And since Australian Shepherds are active breeds, they can be prone to matting.

-For the Aussie who is especially prone to coming home with tangles in his beautiful fur, we recommend the RUBOLD Dematting Tool for Dogs.
+The Aussie is especially prone to coming home with tangles in his beautiful fur.
+So we recommend the RUBOLD Dematting Tool for Dogs.

-The RUBOLD Dematting tool is a rake comb that is best suited for penetrating your Australian Shepherd’s outer layer to get into his undercoat, where sneaky dead hairs hide and cause tangles, matting, and odor.
+The RUBOLD Dematting tool is a rake comb that is best suited for penetrating your Australian Shepherd’s outer layer to get into his undercoat.
+This is where sneaky dead hairs hide and cause tangles, matting, and odor.

 Another dematting tool we love for Aussies is this Double-Sided Professional Grooming Rake by GoPets.

-The double-sided brush means it can be used for a number of purposes, offering different sizes of teeth on each side for any mat you may encounter on your Australian Shepherd.
+The double-sided brush means it can be used for a number of purposes.
+It offers different sizes of teeth on each side for any mat you may encounter on your Australian Shepherd.

 This is also an excellent de-shedding tool to use during shedding season as well.

 And last but not least we can’t leave out Andis Pet Steel Comb.

 It helps to gently remove mats, tangles and debris while also leaving a beautiful shine and fullness to your Australian Shepherd’s coat.